The Hidden Cost of Minimum Payments_ Why Your Credit Card Debt Never Ends

 As your balance slowly decreases, your minimum payment also drops proportionally, further extending your repayment timeline.
 This creates a self-perpetuating cycle where the debt seems to never disappear.
 Many cardholders find themselves making payments for years without seeing meaningful progress, leading to financial stress and damaged credit scores from sustained high utilization ratios.

 The psychological impact compounds the financial damage.
-When you see minimal balance reduction month after month, it’s easy to feel defeated and continue the pattern of minimum payments or even add new charges to the card.
-This behavior transforms what could have been a short-term debt into a long-term financial burden that affects your ability to save, invest, or achieve other financial goals.
+When you see minimal balance reduction month after month, it's easy to feel defeated and continue the pattern of minimum payments or even add new charges to the card.
+For a full plan to break this cycle, read our guide on how to get out of debt.

 Increasing your monthly payment by even $50-100 can cut years off your repayment timeline and save thousands in interest.
 Using the same $5,000 balance example, raising your payment from $150 to $250 monthly reduces your payoff time from 15 years to just under 3 years, while cutting total interest costs from $4,200 to approximately $900.
 That's a savings of $3,300 and 12 years of financial freedom.